-Kinesthetic or tactile learning is a learning style in which students carry out physical activities to gain information, rather than passive activities such as listening to a lecture or watching demonstrations.
-For students who are kinesthetic learners, moving helps memory happen.
-A kinesthetic learner has a hard time learning through traditional lecture-based classes.
-To put… Read More »
+Kinesthetic or tactile learning is a learning style in which students carry out physical activities to gain information, rather than passive activities such as listening to a lecture or watching… Read More »

 Category: Flipped Learning